null

 4. Green and Black Tea

-Tea is one of the most widely consumed sources of flavonoids.
+Tea is one of the most widely consumed flavonoid sources.
 Green tea, in particular, contains catechins, a type of flavonoid with strong antioxidant effects.
 Black tea also provides beneficial flavonoids, though in slightly different forms due to fermentation.

 5. Apples